Award applications are now being accepted on a rolling basis.

-The Center for Global Business (CGB) at the Smith School of Business is actively seeking to support alumni from the State of Maryland University System who are in global business positions in which enhancing their foreign language skills will advance their career and/or support the growth of their respective company.
+The Center for Global Business (CGB) is actively seeking to support alumni from the State of Maryland University System who are in global business positions in which enhancing their foreign language skills will advance their career and/or support the growth of their respective company.
 Though English is a common language in business, acquiring and mastering a foreign language leads professionals to greater career opportunities and a competitive advantage when doing business abroad.
 Language competency can be the gateway to understanding cultural and societal norms and will lead companies to success with international clients.

 Who is eligible?

 - Alumni of the Maryland University System alumni with a graduate date of three years prior to the date of application (i.e. 2017 or prior).

 - Eligible applicants who are employed full time in an industry position that is comprised of business activities that involve cross-border transactions of goods or services, or, production and operations in several countries.

 - Eligible applicants can be a beginner up to professionally proficient in the language of their choosing as long as their intent in learning is to help advance their professional career and/or industry.

 - Alumni who have not received the award in the past two years.

 - Applicants must complete the application, which includes the selection of language, language program preference, the rationale for their language choice, and an explanation of how acquiring additional language proficiency will enhance their career, support their industry, and advance U.S. competitiveness.

 - Applicants must include a resume and a letter of support from a supervisor or human resource representative of their company (please contact the Smith School Center for Global Business if this does not apply).